markNZed/processism-react-three/storyboard.md

 ## 47.3.
 Narration
 Our everyday conscious experience typically includes a sensation of subjectivity — the awareness that the experience I am having is uniquely my own.
 This is a fundamental aspect of what most of us consider to be consciousness: an experience of being present in relation to things that are distinctly not me.

-For many, this sense of subjectivity is so intrinsic to their experience that it might seem strange to even mention it.
-Conscious experience is usually synonymous with the feeling of being an 'I'—a distinct observer, interacting with the world.
+For many, this sense of subjectivity is so intrinsic to experience that it might seem strange to distinguish it.
+Conscious experience is usually synonymous with the feeling of being someone — a distinct observer, interacting with the world.

-However, if we examine the process of conscious experience in great detail — using, for example, specific meditation techniques designed to give insight into the nature of awareness — we may stumble upon an extraordinary discovery.
+However, if we examine the process of conscious experience in great detail — using, for example, specific meditation techniques intended to provide insight into the process of awareness — we stumble upon an extraordinary fact.
 It is possible to have an experience without the sensation of subjectivity.

-In such an unsubjective experience, there is still awareness, but the usual sense of 'I'—the feeling of being a separate observer — is absent.
+In an unsubjective experience, there is still awareness, but the usual sense of 'I' — the feeling of being a separate observer — is absent.
 This isn't a case of simply not noticing subjectivity; rather, in the moment, the distinction between self and other, observer and observed, dissolves.
 Only upon reflecting on the experience afterward might one realize that something was profoundly different — that the experience lacked the usual subject-object distinction.

 This phenomenon has profound implications for our understanding of the self.
-It suggests that subjectivity — the sense of being a distinct 'I'—is not a necessary condition for conscious experience.
-Instead, it may be one possible mode of experience among others.
+It suggests that subjectivity — the sense of being a distinct 'I' — is not a necessary condition for conscious experience.
+Instead, it is one mode of experience among others.

 By recognizing that consciousness can exist without subjectivity, we open the door to a deeper exploration of what it means to be aware and how we construct our sense of self.
 This challenges the conventional view that the self is a fixed, central observer and instead invites us to consider the self as a more fluid and dynamic process, capable of both subjective and unsubjective experiences.